 Animal tourism is something that, as a travel influencer, I take very seriously.
 Participating in activities that are in place for my amusement at the detriment of animals is something I just don’t do.
 I say harmful animal tourism because activities like African safaris are animal tourism, but because said animals are in their natural habitats it does not harm them.

 I admit when I was less educated about animal tourism I participated in activities that were to the detriment of animals.
 I didn’t know any better.
-Through the travel community I was shown the error in my ways and feel awful for my participation, but I cannot change the past, I can only focus on the future.
+Through the travel community I was shown the error in my ways and feel awful for my participation, but I cannot change the past.
+I can, however, focus on the future.
 Now I help others become more aware travelers.

 To help you, here are some high profile activities to avoid on your next trip:

 - Preforming monkeys

 Pin it for Later